The youth service works with young people aged 13 – 19 and up to 25 years for those with additional needs.

 It also includes working with the voluntary sector and local communities to develop sustainable projects.
 We currently offer approximately 50 preventative youth sessions per week.

-This strand of youth work delivery works within the framework of Northumberland’s Early Help Strategy.
-It is closely related to our preventative work.
+This strand of delivers specialist support to young people as well as carrying out return home conversations with young people who go missing.
+This work is closely related to our preventative work.
 For example, both types of youth work look at developing relationships with young people, to help challenge, stretch and educate them.
 Young people are then more likely to make healthy, informed decisions about their life.

 Click here to let us know if you found the content of the page helpful